apecloud/kubeblocks/cmd/probe/role/README.md

 Compiler `Go 1.20+` (Generics Programming Support), checking the [Go Installation](https://go.dev/doc/install) to see how to install Go on your platform.

-Use `go build` to build and produce the `probe` binary file.
+Use `go build` to build and produce the `role-observe` binary file.
 The executable is produced under current directory.

 ```shell
 $ cd kubeblocks/cmd/probe/role